 the Play Areas shall not be used for the storage of materials, the parking of cars and/or any other vehicles or as a site compound or for any other purpose detrimental to the structure of the soil or existing vegetation.

-Following the completion of the Play Area or any part of the Combined Green Space the Owner may (but is not obliged to) send to the District Council an offer to transfer the Play Area or any part of the Combined Green Space or part of the Combined Green Space to the District Council or its nominee on terms similar to the Transfer and allow the District Council a minimum of 28 Working Days to consider the same and if it chooses to do so accept the offer to transfer the Play Area of any part of the Combined Green Space or make comments or propose amendments to the offer.
+Following the issue of the Final Certificate in respect of the Play Area or any part of the Combined Green Space the Owner may (but is not obliged to) send to the District Council an offer to transfer the Play Area or any part of the Combined Green Space or part of the Combined Green Space to the District Council or its nominee on terms similar to the Transfer and allow the District Council a minimum of 28 Working Days to consider the same and if it chooses to do so accept the offer to transfer the Play Area of any part of the Combined Green Space or make comments or propose amendments to the offer.

-In the event that the District Council accepts the offer pursuant to paragraph 4.4 above to enter into the approved transfer of the Play Area or part of the Combined Green Space and invite the District Council to enter into the same within 28 Working Days.
+In the event that the District Council accepts the offer pursuant to paragraph 5.2 above to enter into the approved transfer of the Play Area or part of the Combined Green Space and invite the District Council to enter into the same within 28 Working Days.

-In the event that the District Council issues a response within the period specified in paragraph 4.4 above which is not an approval then the Owner and Developer shall make any reasonable and proper amendments to the transfer to reflect any comments or proposed amendments from the District Council and shall thereafter enter into the revised transfer of the Play Area or part of the Combined Green Space and invite the District Council to enter into the same within 28 Working Days.
+In the event that the District Council issues a response within the period specified in paragraph 5.2above which is not an approval then the Owner and Developer shall make any reasonable and proper amendments to the transfer to reflect any comments or proposed amendments from the District Council and shall thereafter enter into the revised transfer of the Play Area or part of the Combined Green Space and invite the District Council to enter into the same within 28 Working Days.

-In the event that the District Council does not issue a response within the period specified in paragraph 4.4 above or does not enter into the approved or revised transfer within 28 Working Days then the Owner and Developer shall not be required to transfer the Play Area or part of the Combined Green Space to the District Council and may (but is not obliged to do so) transfer the Play Area or part of the Combined Green Space to a Management Company on terms similar to the Transfer.
+In the event that the District Council does not issue a response within the period specified in paragraph 5.2 above or does not enter into the approved or revised transfer within 28 Working Days then the Owner and Developer shall not be required to transfer the Play Area or part of the Combined Green Space to the District Council and may (but is not obliged to do so) transfer the Play Area or part of the Combined Green Space to a Management Company on terms similar to the Transfer.